SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 Processing is straightforward:
 1. Received request is expected as a Pub/Sub message and checked for valid JSON format and to include valid contents, then payload is extracted
-1. Outgoing PubSub+ REST message HTTP headers are prepared by appropriate mapping from Pub/Sub message metadata - see section [Pub/Sub message contents to PubSub+ message mapping](#pubsub-message-contents-to-pubsub-message-mapping) in this guide.
+1. Outgoing PubSub+ REST message HTTP headers are prepared by appropriate mapping from Pub/Sub message metadata - see section [Pub/Sub message contents to Solace Message Mapping](#pubsub-message-contents-to-solace-message-mapping) in this guide.
 1. The `get_conn_config()` function is defined to get and return the contents of the [connection secret](#solace-pubsub-connection-details-as-gcp-secret) injected as `SOLACE_BROKER_CONNECTION` environment variable
 1. Authentication info is prepared depending on the authentication scheme obtained from the secret: for example an `Authentication` header may be added
 1. An HTTPS connection is opened to Solace PubSub+ REST API and the prepared REST message including headers and payload is sent.
-This includes the request path which defines the destination of the PubSub+ message.
-This sample sends the message to a PubSub+ event topic that includes the name of the PubSub subscription: `gcp/pubsub/{subscription}`
+This includes the request path which defines the destination of the Solace message.
+This sample sends the Solace message to a PubSub+ event topic that includes the name of the subscription: `gcp/pubsub/{subscription}`
 1. REST response from PubSub+ is obtained and returned as the overall result of the processing

 ## Quick Start

 This example demonstrates an end-to-end scenario using Basic authentication.

-**Step 1: Access to Google Cloud and PubSub+ services**
+**Step 1: Access to Google Cloud and PubSub+ Event Broker Services**

 Get access to:
 * Solace PubSub+ Event Broker, or [sign up for a free PubSub+ Cloud account](https://docs.solace.com/Cloud/ggs_login.htm).
 Note that the broker must have TLS configured (comes automatically when using PubSub+ Cloud).